If The Bride’s Father Has Passed Away

 All speeches should be unique, and based on you and the bride’s personal relationship (so no Googling for clichéd one liners), but it’s always useful to have a structure to hand as you write it.

 - Tell some funny anecdotes from the bride’s childhood (especially if it relates to the woman she is now).
-Remember, a loving tribute includes taking the mick.
+Remember, a loving tribute includes some affectionate teasing.

 - Pay tribute to the woman she is now, and how she got there.
 Recognise the good stuff, the lovely stuff, but most importantly, the qualities that make her unique.

-- Recount how you met the groom, how you felt about him, and all of the positive things he brings to the bride’s life.
+- Recount how you met the bride’s partner and all of the positive things they bring to the bride’s life.

 - Advice.
 Not always necessary but you may want to share some advice with the happy couple, or your hopes for them in the future.
-Let them know that no matter what, you’ll always be there for them.
+The advice can be poignant and meaningful, or simply silly and funny.

 - The toast.
 Traditionally it’s “to the health and happiness of the happy couple” but we prefer a more personal touch.
 Something that means something to them or which ties into the theme of your speech.